Falls: A marker of Preclinical Alzheimer’s Disease (Falls & AD)

 - Conduct a longitudinal cohort study to examine changes in community participation in ~400 people aging with long-term physical disabilities over time, identifying potential intervention points to sustain participation.

-- Culturally and pragmatically adapt an existing, effective, evidence-based intervention (from gerontology and rehabilitation) and evaluate its efficacy for people aging with long-term physical disability in community settings.
+- Culturally and pragmatically adapt an existing, effective evidence-based intervention (from gerontology and rehabilitation) and evaluate its efficacy for people aging with long-term physical disability in community settings.

-- Conduct a a pilot randomized controlled trial to examine the feasibility of implementing the adapted program through the community-based research network established under Project 1.
+- Conduct a pilot randomized controlled trial to examine the feasibility of implementing the adapted program through the community-based research network established under Project 1.

 Specific Aims